w3f/Grants-Program/README.md

 We give away 500 USD to each referral of a successful grant application by _anyone having previously worked on a Web3 Foundation grant_ or _a [Polkadot Ambassador](https://wiki.polkadot.network/docs/ambassadors)_.
 Web3 Foundation and Parity employees do not qualify for the program, even if they previously worked on a grant.

 In order to be eligible for the referral bonus, the application itself must contain the name of the [Polkadot Ambassador](https://wiki.polkadot.network/docs/ambassadors) or the GitHub account of the grantee as well as the payment address for the referral bonus (see the [application template](applications/application-template.md)).
-Payment is made in Bitcoin, USDT (on Kusama or Ethereum), USDC/DAI (Ethereum) or aUSD (Acala).
+Payment is made in Bitcoin, USDT (on Kusama or Polkadot), USDC/DAI (Ethereum) or aUSD (Acala).

 ## :bulb: Help